efuen0077/School_District_Analysis/README.md

 If one were to go ahead and replace all 9th grade math and reading scores at Thomas High School with NaN, all of the mathematical calculations in this code will lead to a smaller number.
 For instance, instead of accounting for ALL scores within Thomas High School, we are only looking at grades 10, 11, and 12.
 This would lower Thomas High School's overall passing percentage.
 In other words, Thomas High School's performance (relative to other schools) will appear to decrease.
 Math and reading scores for 9th graders would be insignificant as NaN doesn't relay any valuable information.

 The district summary would be affected in that passing scores for math and reading under the "Charter" category would slightly decrease.
+Passing Math and Reading scores are 94% and 97% respectively BEFORE the 9th grade math and reading scores at Thomas High School are replaced with NaN.
+Passing Math and Reading scores are 94% and 97% respectively AFTER the 9th grade math and reading scores at Thomas High School are replaced with NaN.
+Overall passing percentage goes from 90% to 87% once these scores are replaced.

-The removal of ninth grade scores would affect the Charter schools' information,
+The removal of ninth grade scores affected the Charter schools' information rather than that of the District.